-- 1) We solved the inverse problem for basal conditions (Eq.
-7) and stiffening factor using 2010 velocities (Joughin et al., 2010) and 2009 geometry (Gogineni et al., 2012), following Cornford et al. (2015).
+- We solved the inverse problem for basal conditions (Eq.
+7) and stiffening factor using 2010 velocities (Joughin et al., 2010) and 2009 geometry (Gogineni, 2012), following Cornford et al. (2015).
 Our friction coefficient and stiffening factor fields are shown in Fig. 3.
-Fig. S1 shows the discrepancy between observed velocity field (Joughin et al., 2010) and the velocity derived from the inversion. - 2) Starting from the inversion of step 1, we let the model glacier evolve freely without calving and with zero SMB and with sub-shelf melting ( $\gamma$ =0.0238) forced by repeating the observed 2004 ocean temperature for 11 years until its surface elevation profile reached a state shown in Fig. S2. - We carried out several 10-year simulations each with different $\beta$ values.
+Figure S1 in the Supplement shows the discrepancy between observed velocity field (Joughin et al., 2010) and the velocity derived from the inversion. - 2.
+Starting from the inversion of step 1, we let the model glacier evolve freely without calving and with zero SMB and sub-shelf melting ($\gamma = 0.0238$) forced by repeating the observed 2004 ocean temperature for 11 years until its surface elevation profile reached a state shown in Fig. S2. - 3.
+We carried out several 10-year simulations, each with different β values.
 These simulations were forced by repeatedly applying the 2004 seasonal climate forcing so that the glacier approaches a steady state.
-From these, we selected the $\beta$ that provided a calving front position closest to that observed in 2004.
-The best $\beta$ here is 0.034, and this is our best guess for the 2004 state.
-The annual minimum extent of Jakobshavn retreats $\sim$ 2 km from 2004 to 2005 following the loss of ice shelf butressing, but then stabilizes until 2007 (Joughin et al. 2010).
-Annual maximum extents are stable over the 2004-2007 period.
-Front velocity increase slowly from 2004-2007 ( $\sim$ 5.9% a-1 Joughin et al. 2010), and the model simulated velocities increase by about 3% a-1.
-This period of relative stability also makes 2004 a good time from which to start transient simulations.
+From these, we selected the β that provided a calving front position closest to that observed in 2004.
+The best β here is 0.034, and this is our best guess for the 2004 state.
+The annual minimum extent of Jakobshavn retreats ~ 2 km from 2004 to 2005 following the loss of ice shelf buttressing but then stabilizes until 2007 (Joughin et al.,